FGlazov/IL2-Stats_GlobalAircraftStatsMod/readme.txt

 Aircraft 1 (Main Elo 1504, 1508)
 Aircraft 2 (Main Elo 1496, 2992)

+Main elos update each other, subtype elos update each other.
 ===============================================================================
 Case 3: Aircraft 1 has a subtype, but aircraft 2 does not.
 ===============================================================================